-(1) Each detention center shall have a written policy and procedure governing visitation.
+(1) Each detention center shall have a written policy and procedure governing visitation that fosters family contact.

-(6) The child may receive special visits at reasonable times by adult family members, clergy and teachers with the prior approval of the detention center director / designee.
+(7) The child may receive special visits at reasonable times by adult family members, the child's biological child or children, clergy, teachers or other individuals with the prior approval of the detention center director / designee.

 (B) The following standards are recommended: